-From 3 to 10 September 2021, the Georgians Archil Badriashvili, Baqar Gelashvili, and Giorgi Tepnadze climbed the Northwest Face of Saraghrar Northwest, an imposing massif that straddles the Pakistan-Afghanistan border, for the mountain's first ascent.
+From 3 to 10 September 2021, the Georgians Archil Badriashvili, Baqar Gelashvili, and Giorgi Tepnadze climbed the Northwest Face of Saraghrar Northwest, an imposing massif that straddles the Pakistan-Afghanistan border for the first ascent of the mountain.
 They called their route the Northwest Face.

-Days five and six were spent on the difficult, vertical, 250m headwall, one pitch taking seven hours to lead.
-During the worst moments, the climber belaying the one opening the route would sing aloud to encourage his mate, which is a Georgian tradition.
+Days five and six were spent on the challenging, vertical, 250m headwall, one pitch taking seven hours to lead.
+During the worst moments, the climber belaying the one opening the route would sing aloud to encourage his mate, according to the Georgian tradition.
 "We spent the nights on tiny ledges in our single-wall tent.
-Once, we had to stay outside, in a very exposed place", Badriashvili recalled about their uncomfortable bivouacs later.
+Once, we had to stay outside, in a very exposed place," Badriashvili recalled about their uncomfortable bivouacs later.

 Above the top of the wall lay a long complex and corniced ridge with 300m of vertical gain.
-The Georgian trio made their last bivouac near the exit to the Spanish route, and on their eighth day slogged up to the summit.
-They were able to reverse the route to the bivouac above the headwall on the same day, and the next morning they began rappelling the northwest face, continuing through the night until they reached the bottom.
+The Georgian trio made their last bivouac near the exit to the Spanish route and slogged up to the summit on their eighth day.
+They managed to reverse the course to the bivouac above the headwall on the same day, and the next morning they began rappelling the northwest face, continuing through the night until they reached the bottom.

 Their route can be best understood through a first-person account by Archil Badriashvili in the 2022 American Alpine Journal: "Steep faces, isolation, undescribed areas, and neither an easy way up nor down – it felt almost like going to our home mountains in Georgia!"

-Archil Badriashvili born in a mountaineering family, based in Tbilisi is a climber from an early age and a part-time guide.
-After repeating hard remote climbs and his first winter or solo ascents he focused on finding and fulfilling a dream to explore further in his home mountains, in the Himalayas, Tian Shan, Hindu Kush; also the summits of Kyrgyzstan and Nanga Parbat.
+Archil Badriashvili, born in a mountaineering family in Tbilisi, has been a climber from an early age, later becoming a part-time guide.
+After repeating hard distant climbs and his first winter or solo ascents, he focused on finding and fulfilling a dream to explore further in his home mountains, in the Himalayas, Tian Shan, Hindu Kush, also the summits of Kyrgyzstan and Nanga Parbat.

-Baqar Gelashvili was born in Borjomi of Georgia, a region famous for forests, springs and a ski resort, Baqar is in ski rescue there for one age now.
-He is a successful guide, on the other hand, he climbed some hard Caucasus classics; Chatyn North Wall in tough October 2016 should be highlighted.
-Baqar has climbed with Giorgi and Archil in Nepal and Pakistan, achieving four first ascents, Larkya 6,425 in 2017, Pangpoche I and II in Nepal, 2019, Saraghrar NW in 2021 and Makalu this year.
+Baqar Gelashvili was born in Borjomi, Georgia, a region famous for forests, springs, and a ski resort.
+Baqar works as a ski rescue there.
+A successful guide, he climbed some hard Caucasus classics; Chatyn North Wall in tough October 2016 should be highlighted.
+Baqar has climbed with Giorgi and Archil in Nepal and Pakistan, achieving four first ascents, Larkya 6,425 in 2017, Pangpoche I and II in Nepal, 2019, Saraghrar NW in 2021, and Makalu this year.

-Giorgi Tepnadze from Tbilisi is one of the leading mountaineers in Georgia, after 2014 he climbs hard and continuously, with a taste for different kinds of hard and steep mountaineering, from low to very high.
-Numerous first ascents and new routes, mostly done in a two-man team with Archil include mountain regions of the Caucasus, Himalayas, Hindu Kush and Tian Shan, also other, hard classics in Kyrgyzstan and the summits of Nanga Parbat and Makalu.
+Giorgi Tepnadze from Tbilisi is one of the leading mountaineers in Georgia.
+After 2014 he climbs hard and continuously, with a taste for different kinds of challenging and steep mountaineering, from low to very high.
+Numerous first ascents and new routes, primarily done in pairs with Archil, include mountain regions of the Caucasus, Himalayas, Hindu Kush and Tian Shan, also other hard classics in Kyrgyzstan and the summits of Nanga Parbat and Makalu.